-- Note: If your Maxus uses a polymer piston sleeve, the gas system components (piston sleeve and gas piston) on your shotgun are not attached.
-Remove and clean them as outlined below. - 2 Spray the magazine tube, gas piston and piston sleeve with gun solvent and brush them thoroughly with a nylon brush to remove any deposits.
+- 1 Remove the gas system components from the magazine tube as explained in "Disassembly" on pages 14-15. - 2 Spray the magazine tube, gas piston and piston sleeve with gun solvent and brush them thoroughly with a nylon brush to remove any deposits.
 It will be easier to remove the piston sleeve spring to clean the interior of the piston sleeve.
 Spray the inside of the gas piston.
-A green Scotch-Brite kitchen scrub pad works best for removal of heavy carbon fouling on the tube and inside the gas piston.
+A green Scotch-Brite kitchen scrub pad works best for removal of heavy carbon fouling on the magazine tube and inside the gas piston.